KARW (Texas)

-KARW was a radio station broadcasting at 1280 kHz AM in Longview, Texas, United States, between 1948 and 1994.
-The station was last owned by Pine Tree Media, Inc.
+KARW (1280 AM) was a radio station in Longview, Texas, United States, which broadcast between 1948 and 1994.
+The station was last owned by Pine Tree Media, Inc. The station was built as KLTI by R. G. LeTourneau, owner of the Le Tourneau Technical Institute, in 1948.
+It was sold to the Bridge and Mahone families in 1959 and changed its call sign to KLUE.
+It operated as a Top 40 station during this time.
+In 1966, in response to a quip by John Lennon that The Beatles were becoming more popular than Jesus, the station held a "Beatles Bonfire", burning the group's albums and other memorabilia.
+The station was sold to McLarty Communications in 1980 and Pine Tree Media in 1982.
+In its final years of operation, the format changed from adult contemporary to oldies to urban contemporary, accompanied by four changes of call sign between 1986 and 1992.
+The station was burglarized in 1994 and left the air permanently three months later for nonpayment of its electricity bill; its broadcast license had already been designated for hearing concerning several unauthorized transfers of control, and an administrative law judge of the Federal Communications Commission denied renewal in 1995.

 History

 Early years

 R. G. LeTourneau, owner of the Le Tourneau Technical Institute, filed for a construction permit for a new radio station in Longview on June 27, 1947.
 Though he initially specified 960 kHz, he changed the application to 1280 in order to avoid a hearing.
 The Federal Communications Commission granted the application on May 19, 1948.
-Originally assigned the call letters KFRN, they were changed to KLTI before signing on October 27, 1948.
+The station was originally assigned the call sign KFRN, changing to KLTI before signing on October 27, 1948.
 LeTourneau, who had previously built America's first all-steel radio studio at a station in Portsmouth, New Hampshire, constructed KLTI's studios using then-new concrete techniques.
 KLTI was built alongside an FM outlet, KLTI-FM 105.9; the FM license was cancelled at LeTourneau's request in 1955.

 In 1959, LeTourneau sold KLTI to the Bridge and Mahone families, doing business as Radio Longview, Inc.; the new ownership also ran KMHT at Marshall.
 The $100,500 purchase—inadvertently reported as $10,500 due to a wire service error—closed in September.
 The new owners renamed the station to KLUE and also expressed their desire to seek authorization for nighttime broadcasts and return to the FM dial.
 They also attempted to follow through on their promises of improved AM facilities; while their bid to increase power to 5,000 watts was dismissed in 1962, they did return to the FM dial in early March 1963 when KLUE-FM 105.7 made its debut.
 The new station carried "mood music" as well as the Mutual Broadcasting System and Texas State Network newscasts already airing on AM.
 Between 1963 and 1964, the station remodeled and expanded its studio facility.